weekendesk/nodegate/doc/collections/_docs/modifiers.md

 ```

 <a href="/modifiers">
-  Clic here to see the complete list of modifiers.
+  Click here to see the complete list of modifiers.
 </a>